swiftlang/swift/docs/proposals/C Pointer Interop Language Model.rst

 reference does not have ownership semantics, so values are autoreleased before being stored by either initialize() or assign(), and no release is done on reassignment.
-Loading from any of the three kinds of pointer does a strong load, so there is no need for a separate ``AutoreleasingConstUnsafePointer``.
+Loading from any of the three kinds of pointer does a strong load, so there is no need for a separate ``AutoreleasingUnsafePointer``.

 Conversion behavior for pointer arguments
 =========================================